aulukelvin/CarND-Traffic-Sign-Recognition/README.md

 #### Exploratory visualization of the dataset
 The code for this step is contained in the fourth to sixth code cell of the IPython notebook.
 I used the matplotlib for plotting.

 Here is an exploratory visualization of the data set.
 I firstly checked the number of images of each class in the histogram as below.
 It shows that the distribution of the images are widely imbalanced.
-The most popular classes have nearly 2000 images per each in the training set, while the least popular classes in the training set only have around 200.
-I noticed the popularity of the classes has strong link to the accuracy of the classification in the later experiment.
+The most popular classes have over 2000 images per each in the training set, while the least popular classes in the training set only have less than 200 images.
+I noticed the popularity of the classes has strong corelation to the accuracy of the classification in the later experiment.
 The second finding is the number of images in training set, validation set and test set looks in proportion over all classes.
 This is good because we don't need to worry about impact of biased data set.

 ![Histogram of classes][image1]